Pink boots give Crane Driver Jessica a real lift

 How’d she handle it?

 “I told him if he wanted to get his stuff on the roof, he had better work with me, because I wanted to leave.
 I said if you want to lift it yourself, good luck.
 After that he said, ‘okay, okay’.

 “But most people are nice and respectful, so I can’t complain.”

 Crane driving is, in truth, an extremely skilled job.

 “One of the scariest lifts I ever had, I was standing with my crane between two high buildings and it was all glass, and I had to navigate the objects through the window,” Jessica said.
 “It was a very windy day.
 By the end I felt like a cat who’d just lost a couple of her nine lives.
 Everything was okay, but it was scary.”

 Why Jessica chooses to wear Steel Blue work boots

 Jessica shares her life and her lifts on her Instagram account, which is how she connected with Steel Blue.

-“They saw me on social media and they know I love the colour pink, so they contacted me and asked if I wanted to try their pink work boots,” Jessica said.
+“They saw me on social media and they know I love the color pink, so they contacted me and asked if I wanted to try their pink boots,” Jessica said.
 “I’ve been wearing them ever since and I’ve convinced all my colleagues to get them.
 So, now they’re all wearing them, too.
 Although not the pink ones, they wear the black or the sand ones.